 Indigo: Rich and deep, Indigo might just make a splash on your shortlist.
 Meaning ‘Indian dye’ it’s one of the most appealing and colourful names.

 Kyrie: Will the unisex Greek name meaning ‘lord’ ascend to the top of your list?
 You can pronounce it ky-ree or keer-ee.

 Odell: Odell as a name has many origins but in Greek it’s ‘ode’ or ‘song.’
 An extra special name to dedicate to your child, it’s definitely got a ring to it.

 Orion: Squint and it kind of looks like Onion, but nothing about Orion won’t make you cry.
 In Greek myth, Orion was a mighty hunter, perfect for strong little boys or girls.

-Read over 300 Greek baby boy names other mums loved over on our Facebook page (click the comments number, or date stamp below).
+Discover over 400 Greek baby boy names our Grapeviner mums absolutely love over on our Facebook page (click the comments number or date stamp below).

 Read next …